Democritus78/AI-performance/README.md

 Compared the performance of three seperate AI algorithms on the N-Queen problem.

-It has been tested and run using python 3.9
+Each program has been tested and run using python 3.9